chenna14/algolab21/README.md

 # algolab21
-questions of the autumn 21 algo lab
+This is the folder of algorithms1 lab